LoginRadius/html5-sdk/README.md

 <h6 id="MFAReAuthenticateByPassword-put-"> Validate MFA by Password (PUT)</h6>
- This API is used to re-authenticate via Multi-factor-authentication by passing the password  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/re-authentication/re-auth-by-password)
+ This API is used to re-authenticate via Multi-factor-authentication bypassing the password  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/re-authentication/re-auth-by-password)